HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 Also, assuming a cardholder uses the Amex EveryDay® Preferred Credit Card for a minimum of 30 transactions (of any size and in any category) in a billing cycle and triggers the 50% bonus, it offers a valuable 3 points/dollar for gas station spending (terms apply).

-a credit card with numbers and symbolsAs everyone has to eat (and presumably not everyone orders takeout every night) and as gas is a major monthly cost for most people, this is another reasonably obvious card to have in this team.
+As everyone has to eat (and presumably not everyone orders takeout every night), and as gas is a major monthly cost for most people, this is another reasonably obvious card to have in this team.

 Note: All information about the American Express® Green Card and the Amex EveryDay® Preferred Card has been collected independently by Traveling For Miles.
 The American Express® Green Card and the Amex EveryDay® Preferred Card are not currently available through Traveling For Miles.

-card_name is the only Business card to make it onto my list and it makes it into my final 4 because it’s hard to find a better card for non-bonused spending.
+The Blue Business® Plus Credit Card from American Express is the only Business card to make it onto my list and it makes it into my final 4 because it’s hard to find a better card for non-bonused spending.

-• card_name is better for airfare spending
+• The Platinum Card® from American Express is better for airfare spending.

-• The American Express® Green Card is better for all other travel spending
+• The American Express® Green Card is better for all other travel spending.

-• The Amex EveryDay® Preferred Credit Card is better for gas station spending
+• The Amex EveryDay® Preferred Credit Card is better for gas station spending.

-• The American Express® Green Card earns just 1 point/dollar less at restaurants
+• The American Express® Green Card earns just 1 point/dollar less at restaurants.

 The no annual fee Amex EveryDay® credit card didn’t make it into the final 4 because most people will spend a significant amount of money at gas stations and at US supermarkets every year, so the annual fee that the Preferred version of this card charges should be worth it thanks to the noticeably higher earning rates that it offers in both of these categories.